-Second B. Author was with Rice University, Houston, TX 77005 USA.
-He is now with the Department of Physics, Colorado State University, Fort Collins, CO 80523 USA (e-mail: author@lamar.colostate.edu). continuously monitored through the wearable devices and collected into a huge database in order to build a medical big data system.
-Further, by using of the artificial intelligence and machine learning algorithms, the prediction model can be trained and it can be assumed as the beginning of preventive healthcare.
-In response to the recent COVID-19 outbreak, the healthcare metrics measured from the personalized smart wearable devices are considered as the indicators of COVID-19 infection and assessment.
-Since the COVID-19 virus affects the sensitivity of the nervous system to oxygen, the brain is unable to detect hypoxia in real-time, resulting in invisible hypoxia (Happy hypoxia) [1], causing medical treatment to be delayed and the golden period of treatment to be missed.
-The wearable device can monitor patients' blood oxygen levels in real-time and provide appropriate medical measures to reduce the mortality caused by COVID-19.
+HANKS to the rapid development of embedded systems, big data analysis, and artificial intelligence in recent years, modern medicine is gradually moving towards to precision medicine.
+Various physiological signals such as heart rate, blood pressure, and blood sugar are continuously monitored through the wearable devices and collected into a huge database in order to build a medical big data system.
+Furthermore, artificial intelligence and machine learning algorithms are used to train prediction models, marking the beginning of preventive healthcare.
+In response to the recent COVID-19 outbreak, the healthcare metrics measured by personalized smart wearable devices are considered indicators of COVID-19 infection and assessment.
+Since the COVID-19 virus affects the nervous system's sensitivity to oxygen, the brain may fail to detect hypoxia in real-time, leading to invisible hypoxia (happy hypoxia) [1], which can delay medical treatment and miss the golden period for intervention.
+Wearable devices can monitor patients' blood oxygen levels in real-time and provide appropriate medical measures to reduce the mortality caused by COVID-19.

-Photoplethysmography (PPG) has been widely used in wearable devices as a convenient method for heart rhythm and oxygen measurement.
-In recent years, blood the miniaturization of electronic components and the rapid development of PPG sensing modules have significantly contributed to the development of PPG applications for blood pressure measurement.
-Traditionally, many studies have pointed out that the distance between the PPG sensing signal and the peak of the ECG can be assumed as the pulse transit time (PTT).
-Since the PTT has a linear relationship with blood pressure, it is believed that the PTT can further infer the blood pressure value.
-However, the number of features is too small and the measurement needs to be used in conjunction with a large ECG measurement device, which hinders the accuracy of blood pressure prediction and makes it inconvenient to carry around to achieve portable monitoring.
-In 2005, Nitzan
+Photoplethysmography (PPG) has become widely used in wearable devices as a convenient method for heart rhythm and oxygen measurement.
+In recent years, miniaturization of electronic components and the rapid development of PPG sensing modules have significantly contributed to the development of PPG applications for blood pressure measurement.
+Traditionally, many studies have pointed out that the distance between the PPG sensing signal and the peak of the ECG can serve as the pulse transit time (PTT).
+Given the linear relationship between PTT and blood pressure, it is believed that PTT can be used to infer blood pressure values.
+However, the limited number of features and the requirement for using a large ECG measurement device alongside hinder the accuracy of blood pressure prediction and make portable monitoring inconvenient.
+In 2005, Nitzan et al [2] demonstrated that the PPG signals from different body parts can be captured and the time difference between the peaks of the PPG signals can be used as the PTT to predict blood pressure.
+However, the sensor must be carried on different body parts, which makes it inconvenient to carry.
+After 2009, many researchers [3][4] have focused on extracting multiple features from single-wavelength PPG signals for blood pressure measurement.
+The number of

-Corresponding author: C.-C., Chang. ccchang@mail.ntut.edu.tw
+This work was supported by the National Science and Technology Council (NSTC) (NSTC112-2740-B-001-004).
+Corresponding author: C.C., Chang. (email: ccchang@mail.ntut.edu.tw).